Also known as: Mother 2: Maza Tsu Gigu no Gyakushu (JP)

 Use this code to increase the encounter rate:

-If the above code freezes the game, use this code too:
+If the above code freezes the game, use this code as well:

 This code activates the final save wipe at the end of the game: